rvolden/emtrey/README.md

 ### Usage

-sam2psl takes a minimap SAM file and outputs a PSL file.
+emtrey takes a minimap SAM file and outputs a PSL file.

 Options: